-The Company estimated the fair value of our demolition reporting unit for our goodwill impairment test by using both a market-based approach and an income-based approach.
+The Company estimated the fair value for our goodwill impairment test by using both a market-based approach and an income-based approach.
 The income approach is dependent on a number of factors, including estimates of future market growth trends, forecasted revenues and expenses based upon historical operating data, appropriate discount rates and other variables.
 The market approach measures the value of a reporting unit through comparison to comparable companies.
 Under the market approach, the Company uses the guideline public company method by applying estimated market-based enterprise value multiples to the reporting unit's estimated revenue and Adjusted EBITDA.
 The Company analyzed companies that performed similar services or are considered peers.

-An impairment of goodwill was recorded in the amount of \$21,474 in the second quarter of 2013.
+The Company recorded a goodwill impairment charge of \$21,474 at the demolition reporting unit.
 The fair value of goodwill was determined using quantitative models that contained significant unobservable inputs.
 See Note 4.

-Significant II (L asurements Using Unobservable nputs evel 3)
+Using Significant (L Measurements Unobservable Inputs evel 3) 2013

 Goodwill

 Balance at January 1, \$ 100,799

 Impairment of goodwill (21,474)

-Balance at June 30, \$ 79,325
+Balance at September 30, \$ 79,325